Internal and External Calculi: Ordering the Jungle without Being Lost in Translations

-When it comes to applying the semantic method, there appears to be a trade-off between using internal and external calculi.
-Note that the semantic method consists of two components: (1) one must establish the termination of the proof-search procedure, and (2) one must extract a counter-model if proof-search fails.
+When it comes to applying the counter-model extraction method, there appears to be a trade-off between using internal and external calculi.
+Note that this method consists of two components: (1) one must establish the termination of the proof-search procedure, and (2) one must extract a counter-model if proof-search fails.
 We point out that `internal' calculi seem better for securing termination while `external' calculi appear better suited for extracting a counter-model.
 First, since the sequents in internal systems tend to utilize simpler data structures, establishing the termination of proof-search tends to be more easily obtained than for external systems (which utilize more complex and difficult to control data structures).
 Second, extracting a counter-model from failed proof-search tends to be easier in external systems than internal systems as the former tend to encode model-theoretic information.

 Nevertheless, this observation merely points out that there are trade-offs in using one type of system as opposed to another, and does not outright prove that one type of system is more advantageous than another in establishing decidability.
-Indeed, there are many examples of decision/proof-search algorithms for wide classes of logics based on internal systems~\cite{LyoGom22,TiuIanGor12,Sla97} and external systems~\cite{HorSat04,Sim94}, so we find that this claim is not warranted.\\
+Indeed, there are many examples of decision/proof-search algorithms for wide classes of logics based on internal systems~\cite{LyoGom22,TiuIanGor12,Sla97} and external systems~\cite{HorSat04,Sim94,LyoBer24}, so we find that this claim is not warranted.\\